-Neutralizing HIV functionNovember 3rd, 2011 in HIV & AIDS /
+Neutralizing HIV functionNovember 3, 2011 in Medicine & Health / HIV & AIDS

 (Medical Xpress) -- Northeastern researchers have played a key role in studying how antibodies that neutralize HIV function are structured, a further step in ongoing global efforts by scientists to develop a vaccine for the pandemic virus that causes AIDS.

 Working under the leadership of immunologist Ellis Reinherz of Dana-Farber Cancer Institute, Northeasterns John R. Engen, a professor of chemistry and chemical biology in the College of Science, used mass spectrometry to analyze the 2F5 antibody, one of several broadly neutralizing anti-HIV antibodies that prevent the development of AIDS.